-- To find an event, click on a column heading to see the lists under the Device Events or System Events categories. - Or you can click on a sub-category under these headings, like Security or Temperature. - 2.
-Click on the event name to view or change the current configuration, such as recipients to be notified by e-mail, or Network Management Systems (NMSs) to be notified by SNMP traps.
+- To find an event, click on a column heading to see the lists under the Device Events or System Events categories.
+Or you can click on a sub-category under these headings, like Security or Temperature. - 2.
+Click on the event name to view or change the current configuration, such as recipients to be notified by email, or Network Management Systems (NMSs) to be notified by SNMP traps.
 If no Syslog server is configured, items related to Syslog configuration are not displayed.

-NOTE: When viewing details of an event configuration, you can enable or disable event logging or Syslog, or disable notification for specific e-mail recipients or trap receivers, but you cannot add or remove recipients or receivers.
-To add or remove recipients or receivers, see the following:
+NOTE: When viewing details of an event configuration, you can enable or disable event logging or Syslog, or disable notification for specific email recipients or trap receivers, but you cannot add or remove recipients or receivers.
+To add or remove recipients or receivers, see the following topics in this manual:

-- "Identifying Syslog servers" on page 129
+- Identifying Syslog servers

-- "Configuration > Notification > E-mail > Recipients" on page 125
+- Configuration > Notification > email > Recipients

-- "SNMP trap receiver screen" on page 126
+- SNMP trap receiver screen